reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 Since we want to unit-test our batch processor, we don't want a real message source or message handler.
 Hence, we create a `TestMessageSource` that generates 10 batches of 3 messages each and a `TestMessageHandler` that processes a single message by simply logging it, counting the number of messages it has processed, and counting the number of threads it has been called from.
 You can find the implementation of both classes in the [GitHub repo](https://github.com/thombergs/code-examples/tree/master/reactive/src/test/java/io/reflectoring).

-Then, we create our `ReactiveBatchProcessor`, giving it 2 threads and a thread pool queue of 10 items.
+Then, we create our not-yet-implemented `ReactiveBatchProcessor`, giving it 2 threads and a thread pool queue of 10 items.

 Next, we call the `start()` method on the processor, which should trigger the coordination thread to start fetching message batches from the source and passing them to the 2 worker threads.